 The first step in any sound insulation project is to deaden your car’s metal surfaces to prevent structural borne noise.
 Every car shakes and vibrates under normal driving conditions, but some cars create more noise than others.
 Sometimes that’s because of the model of vehicle and sometimes it’s because you’ve installed an aftermarket product like big sub woofers.
 Whatever the cause, you need to reduce that structural noise – and we have two high quality options.

 Our liquid products (Spectrum and Spectrum Sludge) are also custom formulated by Second Skin to deaden metal and provide thermal insulation.
-Because it’s a water based acrylic polymer that dries odorless, you can apply it anywhere in your car without having to worry about fumes or a gas mask.
+Because it’s a water based acrylic polymer that dries odorless, Spectrum sound deadening spray can be applied to any metal surface in your car without having to worry about fumes or a gas mask.
 It’s easy to apply Spectrum with a brush, roller, or spray gun and easy to clean up with water as long as you do it before Spectrum cures.
 Spectrum dries and changes color from blue to black 30-60 minutes after application.
 On top of working anywhere you’d use Damplifier Pro, Spectrum works particularly well in vehicle's that have been stripped to the metal and in hard to reach places (like your car’s undercarriage or inside the wheel wells).
 For effective sound deadening, you need to apply Spectrum at least 1mm thick (about a credit card), but we recommend 2 layers and 2mm of total thickness.
 Some customers choose to continue applying layers depending on the application.

 To learn more about the benefits of sound deadening spray vs mat deadeners, check out The Owner's Manual.